Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Edge Support 3.7 Fine for occasional sitting; less confidence near the edge overnight.
+Edge Support 3.7 Okay for sitting; weaker for edge sleeping.

-Overall 4.1 A steady medium foam option with standout motion control and balanced comfort.
+Overall 4.1 Balanced medium foam with excellent motion control.

 Perfect Sleeper Dazzling Night 12" Hybrid Medium